jfiala/swagger-springfox-demo/user-rest-service-2.2.2-facebook/README.md

 * use Enums (e.g. attribute "attire")
   * before: only text: "description": "Dress code of the business.
 Applicable to Restaurants or Nightlife.
 Can be one of Casual, Dressy or Unspecified, Facebook datatype: string"
   * after: Enums are extracted: "attire": {"type": "string","description": "...", "enum": ["Casual,", "Dressy,", "Unspecified"]}

+* add JSR-303 annotations to client code
+  * @NotNull can be added to all required fields
+  * @Min/@Max can be added to integers